 During the summer on weekends a bunch of other artists arrive to sell their work from outdoor booths.
 There's also a farmers market on the weekends where you can buy gourmet goodies that are often works of art too.

 The district has become something of a foodie Mecca.
-Most of the places are pretty high end (main dishes around $30 a plate) but the Mill Street Brewpub is a little more moderate (burgers and fries for about $12).
+Most of the places are pretty high end (main dishes around $30 a plate) but the Mill Street Brewpub is a little more moderate.

 If you just want a small snack there's always the cool Balzac's Coffee.
 I love the vieux-Paris look of this place… not bad for a chain café, eh?